szhaolab/lab-wiki/setup_rstudio_server.md

 # log in as d92495j and password is aaa
 ```

+Ocassionally, you may get the the error message "port already in use".
+To solve this error, you can kill the process using the port by `lsof -ti:8789 | xargs kill -9`.
+Please change the port number accordingly in this command.

 # Set up RStudio server using Conda environment

 There are two methods to do this, if Method 1 does not work for you, please try Method 2 below.